Acne

 What causes acne?

 Acne is a response in the skin to normal levels of the male hormone, testosterone.
-Both men and women have testosterone circulating in their blood but sometimes this can have an extreme effect on the skin, causing acne.
-This is kind of like an allergic reaction.
+Both men and women have testosterone circulating in their blood but sometimes this can have an extreme effect on the skin, causing acne - this is kind of like an allergic reaction.

 What can I do about it?

-Acne can have a big effect on your confidence and self-esteem, and sometimes it might really get you down, but it won't last forever - acne can get better without treatment.
-You can seek advice by:
+Acne and spots may really get you down, it could affect your confidence and self esteem, but it won’t last forever – acne can get better without treatment.